Prevenient grace: Origins

+Through the influence of grace, however, this will becomes a spiritually "freed will" or literally a "liberated free will" (liberum arbitrium liberatum).
+Prevenient grace first imparts essential spiritual enlightenment, after which the power to believe is granted exclusively to the elect.
+Augustine viewed the grace leading to justification as unfailing for the elect.

 Developments

 In 529, at the Second Council of Orange, the question at hand was whether the doctrines of Augustine on God's providence were to be affirmed, or if Semi-Pelagianism could be affirmed.
 Semi-Pelagianism was a moderate form of Pelagianism which teaches that the first step of salvation is by human will and not the grace of God.

 The determination of the Council could be considered "semi-Augustinian".
 It defined that faith, though a free act of man, resulted, even in its beginnings, from the grace of God, enlightening the human mind and enabling belief.
 This describes the operation of prevenient grace allowing the unregenerate to repent in faith.
-On the other hand, the Council of Orange condemned the Augustinian teaching of predestination to damnation.
+On the other hand, the Council of Orange condemned the belief in predestination to damnation implied by the Augustinian soteriology.

-The canons of the Council directly quoted Augustine's work related on the concept of prevenient grace (Canons 1, 2, 5, 6, 7) Boniface II (died in 532) writing to Caesarius of Arles, confirmed the notion of prevenient grace : "[W]e confirm by the authority of the Apostolic See your confession, in which in the Opposite way you explain that right faith in Christ and the beginning of all good will, according to Catholic truth, is inspired in the minds of individuals by the preceding grace of God."
+The canons of the Council directly quoted Augustine's work related on the concept of prevenient grace (Canons 1, 2, 5, 6, 7).
+Boniface II (died in 532) writing to Caesarius of Arles, confirmed the notion of prevenient grace: "[W]e confirm by the authority of the Apostolic See your confession, in which in the Opposite way you explain that right faith in Christ and the beginning of all good will, according to Catholic truth, is inspired in the minds of individuals by the preceding grace of God."